Required minimum distributions (RMDs)

 2.0

-If you don’t fall into one of the categories for table III, you’ll use one of the other tables.
+If you don’t fall into one of the categories for Table III, you’ll use one of the other tables.
 For example, you’ll use Table II if you’re an owner whose spouse is more than 10 years younger and is the sole beneficiary of your IRA.
 You’ll use Table I if you’re an account beneficiary.

 If you inherit a traditional IRA and the original owner had started taking RMDs at the time of death, you must continue to receive the distributions as previously calculated during the year of the original owner’s death.
 After this, the amount of your RMD will depend on your status as a beneficiary (e.g., a surviving spouse or minor child).

-One rule change in 2022 for inherited IRAs is that the IRS included a transition rule for non-spouse beneficiaries who inherited an IRA prior to January 1, 2022, after RMDs have begun, and are using the Single Life Table.
+One rule change starting in 2022 for inherited IRAs is that the IRS included a transition rule for non-spouse beneficiaries who inherited an IRA prior to January 1, 2022, after RMDs have begun, and are using the Single Life Table.
 The transition rule has the life expectancies “reset” using the new tables.

 This “reset” will look like this: The beneficiary will “go back” to the year after the owner’s death and find their single life expectancy as of their age in that year using the new table.
 Then, one year will be deducted from the new life expectancy for each year since the first distribution year to get the divisor for the relevant post-2021 year.